google/clusterfuzzlite/docs/running-clusterfuzzlite/google_cloud_build.md

 Google Cloud Build does not offer an easy way to download files associated with a build.
-Therefore, to download crashes that were found by ClusterFuzzLite, inspect the logs to find the name of the crash file and then download it them from `<your-cloud-bucket>/crashes/<fuzzer>/<sanitizer>/<crash-file>` where `<crash-file>` is the name of the crash that was found by ClusterFuzzLite, `<fuzzer>` is the fuzzer that found the crash, and `<sanitizer>` is the sanitizer used to find the crash.
+Therefore, to download crashes that were found by ClusterFuzzLite, inspect the logs to find the name of the crash file and then download it from `<your-cloud-bucket>/crashes/<fuzzer>/<sanitizer>/<crash-file>` where `<crash-file>` is the name of the crashing input that was found by ClusterFuzzLite, `<fuzzer>` is the fuzzer that found the crashing input, and `<sanitizer>` is the sanitizer used to find the crash.
 Note that these files can be downloaded using a web browser by nagivating to `https://console.cloud.google.com/storage/browser/<your-cloud-bucket-without-gs>/crashes/<fuzzer>/<sanitizer>` Where `<your-cloud-bucket-without-gs>` is `<your-cloud-bucket>` without `gs://` at the beginning.
-For example, if `<your-cloud-bucket>` is `gs://clusterfuzzlite-storage` `<your-cloud-bucket-without-gs>` is `clusterfuzzlite-storage`.
+For example, if `<your-cloud-bucket>` is `gs://clusterfuzzlite-storage`, then `<your-cloud-bucket-without-gs>` is `clusterfuzzlite-storage`.

 ## Testing it Out